 V. The Management Committee

-b.
-Four members from amongst the presidents and chairmen of the other regional external public finance audit institutions members of EURORAI elected by the General Assembly for a period of three years.
+b) Four members from amongst the presidents and chairs of the other regional external public finance audit institutions members of EURORAI elected by the General Assembly for a period of three years.

 So as to guarantee a balanced representation of all member states, the election of these four members should be effected in such a way that the main types of public sector audit applied by the member institutions and the number of member institutions within a member state are taken into account.

 If there are more candidates than posts, the voting at the election shall be done in secret.

 If, at the end of the first round of voting, any of the four leading candidates has not obtained an absolute majority of the votes cast by those members represented at the General Assembly, a second round of voting shall take place, after which the four candidates who have obtained the largest numbers of votes shall be declared elected.